KylerWiles7/KylerWiles7.github.io/capstone.md

 I have uploaded most of the projects that I made at SNHU to my GitHub.
 This is a great resource to show what I am capable of developing.
 My ePortfolio contains the projects that I am especially proud of as a programmer.
 They show what I value as a programmer and provide insight to anyone looking at my work.

 I collaborated with other students as well and there were advantages to teamwork.
-Other students were able to see problems that I overlooked and provide useful suggestions to me.
+Other students were able to see problems that I overlooked and provided useful suggestions to me.
 I was able to learn more about programming by reviewing other students' projects.
 I also helped other students by providing suggestions and pointing out issues.
 What I learned is that teamwork in this field makes all the difference.

 When I was researching user needs, I learned about communicating with stakeholders.
 I learned how important this process is because they tell us programmers what they need.
 This is vital to a project because my goal as a programmer is to meet their needs through my project.
 If I am not helping them then I am failing as a programmer.
 If I communicate clearly and keep them updated then I can avoid misunderstandings, build trust and create a project that they need.